vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 ## Q: How Do We Decide Which Story Comes First?

-At the beginning of a project, you may have a vision for an [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product#:~:text=%22The%20minimum%20viable%20product%20is,means%20it%20is%20not%20formulaic.), and several stories.
+At the beginning of a project, you may have a vision for a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product#:~:text=%22The%20minimum%20viable%20product%20is,means%20it%20is%20not%20formulaic.), and several stories.
 For clarity, imagine that you're building an e-commerce shopping site for a boutique clothing store.
 Your vision of the MVP includes the ability for people to shop the store's entire catalog online, add multiple items to their shopping cart, pay with credit card or PayPal, view past transactions, save their credit cards, and apply discount codes.

 That's a lot of software!
 Where do you start?
 How do you pick which story to begin with?